vuejs/docs/src/guide/component-basics.md

 </button>
 ```

 When we click on the button, we need to communicate to the parent that it should enlarge the text of all posts.
-Fortunately, Vue instances provide a custom events system to solve this problem.
+Fortunately, component instances provide a custom events system to solve this problem.
 The parent can choose to listen to any event on the child component instance with `v-on` or `@`, just as we would with a native DOM event:

 ```html
 <blog-post ... @enlarge-text="postFontSize += 0.1"></blog-post>